slimanimeddine/slimanimeddine/README.md

 ### Hi there 👋

-I'm a 23-year-old web and mobile developer from Algeria.
-I like building stuff using React, React Native, TypeScript and GraphQL.
+I am a full-stack developer from Algeria, specializing in all things JavaScript, Node.js, React & TypeScript.
 Feel free to reach out to me, I'd love to talk.
 <!--
 **slimanimeddine/slimanimeddine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.